msbenioni/About-Me/README.md

 Full Stack Developer with a strong foundation in front-end and back-end technologies.

-Completed Level 4 Full Stack Developer Program at Mission Ready.
+Completed Level 5 Advanced Full Stack Developer Program at Mission Ready.

 Currently diving deep into building scalable, user-friendly applications.

-Passionate about kawaii aesthetics, educational tools, and creating solutions for local businesses.
+Passionate about problem-solving, procurement and contracts tools, and creating solutions for local businesses.

 🛠 Skills & Technologies